BR Tiger Reserve and Wildlife Sanctuary

 Biligiri Ranganatha Swamy Temple (BRT) Wildlife Sanctuary takes its name from the ancient Ranganatha Swamy Temple that sits at the edge of a precipice and has an extent of 539.52 sq km.
 The Biligirirangana Betta (hill) is at a height of 5,091 feet above the sea level and stretches from north to south for about 16 km.
 It is considered to be the wildlife corridor that connects the Eastern Ghats to the Western Ghats which in turn facilitates the gene flow between the population species inhabiting both the mountain ranges.
 The hills are covered with a variety of species of plant life, including scrub, dry deciduous, moist deciduous, shola forests, and montane grasslands.
 It provides shelter to many species of wildlife like mammals, reptiles, and a variety of butterflies.
 The forests also teem with over 250 species of birds.

 Why visit BR Hills

 - Forest Safari: Jungle Lodges & Resorts Ltd. in coordination with the forest department operates jeep safari into the BRT wildlife sanctuary twice a day (6 AM to 8 AM and 4 PM to 6.30 PM).
-Elephants, Sloth Bears, Gaurs, Malabar giant squirrels, wild dogs and deers are common animals seen during forest safari, with potential to spot tigers.
+Elephants, Sloth Bears, Gaurs, Malabar giant squirrels, wild dogs, and deers are common animals seen during forest safari, with the potential to spot tigers.

-- Elephant bathing: Local Mahouts (caretaker of elephants) give a bath to the elephants under their care in a pond located near JLR K Gudi campus.
+- Elephant bathing: Local Mahouts (caretaker of elephants) give a bath to the elephants under their care in a pond located near the JLR K Gudi campus.
 Visitors can get a close look.